QuantSysBio/aSPIRE/README.md

 <img src="aSPIRE_white.png" width="400">

 ## Overview and requirements
-*aSPIRE* processes peptide-spectrum matches (PSMs) that were assigned by *inSPIRE*, quantifies them using [Skyline](https://skyline.ms/project/home/begin.view) and constructs a generation kinetic for each identified peptide.
+*aSPIRE* processes peptide-spectrum matches (PSMs) that were assigned by *inSPIRE*, quantifies them using [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view) and constructs a generation kinetic for each identified peptide.
-It does not do any heavy computing, thus can be run on a **Linux, Mac or Windows laptop** on a single CPU. (**Note**, that software testing was done only on macOS/Linux).
+It does not do any heavy computing, thus can be run on a **Linux, Mac or Windows laptop** on a single CPU.
+However (**Note**, that software testing was done only on macOS/Linux).

 The main steps of *aSPIRE* are:
 - parsing of *inSPIRE* assignments (PSMs), peptide mapping and creation of input files for Skyline